tomarthur/pocketpark/docs-page1.md

 ## How it Works

-PocketPark for iOS enables anyone to instantly control your installation.
+When you're nearby an installation installed out in the world (store window, park, etc.) PocketPark will notify you.
+When you open the app, you'll be able to control the installation using the sensors in your device.

-> iOS Devices must be Bluetooth Low Energy enabled. iPhone 4S and newer.
+Sensor information from the iOS device is sent to an installation via Bluetooth Low Energy.
+The controller is a LightBlue Bean which is a BLE enabled Arduino.
+Using the Arduino IDE, you can program the Bean to control your installation.

-Sensor information from the iOS device is sent to a installation via the LightBlue Bean, a Bluetooth Low Energy enabled Arduino.
+> iOS Device must support Bluetooth Low Energy. iPhone 4S or newer.

 <iframe src="https://player.vimeo.com/video/121631359?loop=1&title=0&byline=0&portrait=0" width="300" height="169" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>